Submitty/submitty.github.io/_docs/instructor/course_management/plagiarism.md

 }
 ```

-In addition to the above parameters that can be specified in the configuration file, if you wish to include files to be used in the matching algorithm as "instructor provided code", those files need to located in `<config_path>/provided_code/files/`.
+#### Editing and Re-running

-If you wish to edit the configuration settings, you can edit the `config.json` file, and rerun the bash script.
-All of the output files of the previous run will be removed, except for the configuration file and instructor provided code files, and new run would generate new output.
-If you wish to change the files that would be used as the instructor provided code files, you would have to do so manually before rerunning the bash script.
+If you wish to edit the configuration settings, you can edit the `config.json` file, and re-run the bash script with the same paths as arguments.
+All of the existing output files of the previous run will be automatically removed when re-running the script, except for the configuration file and instructor provided code files, and the new run would generate new output files.
+If you wish to add, change, or remove the files that would be used as the "instructor provided code" files, you would have to do so manually before re-running.